Trade, food security and sustainable agriculture

 - –

-—- recognizes freedom from hunger as a fundamental right and states that the parties to the Covenant shall take measures to ensure that right, including by equitably distributing the world’s food supply.
+—- recognizes freedom from hunger as a fundamental right and mandates parties to the Covenant to take measures to ensure this right, including equitable distribution of the world’s food supply.

 – ‒